bursaar/bursaar.github.io/_posts/2013-02-03-block-breaking.md

 - test tag
 comments: []
 ---
-<p>[dropcap]T[/dropcap]his is my first serious attempt to play around in Unity 3D.
+<p>This is my first serious attempt to play around in Unity 3D.
 There are no fancy bells and whistles, but there are linking levels, respawning and some triggered transformations.
 I don't know if it's even technically a game yet, but the physics are kinda fun at least.<br />
 [WP_UnityObject src="https://dl.dropbox.com/u/165719/BB003/BB003/BB003.unity3d" width="640" height="480"/]</p>